bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 - id: 5
   name: PERFORM Centre, Concordia University
   address: Montreal, Canada

-date:
+date: " "
+chapters: True
+chaptersDepth: 1
+chapDelim: ""
 ---
 ## Introduction

 Animals and humans are able to acquire and perfect sequences of movements, expanding and updating their complex and evolving goal-oriented repertoire of motor actions.
-A large number of behavioral experiments studied motor sequence learning (MSL), as the acquisition temporally ordered coordinated movements, either implicitly or explicitly instructed, thereby improving the knowledge of the mechanisms underlying this type of procedural memory [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015;@doyon_current_2018].
+Numerous behavioral experiments studied motor sequence learning (MSL), as the acquisition temporally ordered coordinated movements, either implicitly or explicitly instructed, thereby improving the knowledge of the mechanisms underlying this type of procedural memory [@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015;@doyon_current_2018].

 While practice of an explicit MSL task leads to substantial within-session improvements in performance, evidence showing additional offline performance gains and reprocessing of the memory trace associated with this type of learning has recently accumulated [see @king_sleeping_2017 for a recent in-depth review].
-Indeed, the reprocessing of the motor memory trace during subsequent sleep periods yields gains, or at least maintenance of performance as compared to the decay observed following a waking period of equal duration [@nettersheim_role_2015;] while controversy remains regarding the respective roles that both wake and sleep play in such memory consolidation [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
+Indeed, the reprocessing of the motor memory trace during subsequent sleep periods yields gains, or at least maintenance of performance as compared to the decay observed following a waking period of equal duration [@nettersheim_role_2015].
+However, controversy remains regarding the respective roles that both wake and sleep play in such memory consolidation [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016], and calls for the investigation of underlying dynamic changes in neural substrates supporting the production of motor sequences, including across offline periods.

 Sequential motor skills recruit an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], which activities differentiate across learning stages [@dayan_neuroplasticity_2011;@doyon_current_2018].
 Herein, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] occur during both training and post-learning consolidation stages, the latter being modeled as a "reorganization" between nervous system structures supporting such function [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 Primary sensorimotor and supplementary motor cortices as well as posterior parietal and dorso-lateral prefrontal cortices [@hardwick_quantitative_2013] are parts of cortico-cerebellar (CC) and cortico-striatal (CS) loops which undergo such reorganization in the course of MSL [@doyon_reorganization_2005;@doyon_current_2018].

-More specifically, cerebellar cortices involved early-on in MSL [@diedrichsen_cerebellar_2014] includes lobule V which contribute to the integration of sensory and motor ipsilateral finger representation [@wiestler_integration_2011], Lobule VI bilaterally [@schlerf_evidence_2010] and Crus I in Lobule VII [@doyon_contributions_2009] have been shown to support complex movements, coordination, sequencing and spatial processing.
+More specifically, cerebellar cortices involved early-on in MSL [@diedrichsen_cerebellar_2014] includes Lobule V which contribute to the integration of sensory and motor ipsilateral finger representation [@wiestler_integration_2011], Lobule VI bilaterally [@schlerf_evidence_2010] and Crus I in Lobule VII [@doyon_contributions_2009] have been shown to support complex movements, coordination, sequencing and spatial processing.
 They compose the MSL-recruited CC loop, being respectively connected functionally to primary, premotor and supplementary motor cerebral cortices [@buckner_organization_2011].
 Similarly to their neocortical counterpart, Lobule V/VI exhibit a somatotopicaly organized representation of the whole body.
-The cerebellum, known to be critically involved in motor adaptation [@doyon_distinct_2003;@diedrichsen_cerebellar_2014], also contributes to MSL in building an internal model for optimizing performance, controlling movements and correcting errors [@penhune_parallel_2012].
+The cerebellum, known to be critically involved in motor adaptation [@doyon_distinct_2003;@diedrichsen_cerebellar_2014], thus also contributes to MSL, building an internal model for performance optimization, controlling movements and correcting errors [@penhune_parallel_2012].
-However, these are less required with extended practice and cerebellar cortex activation lowers and shifts to dentate nuclei [@doyon_experience-dependent_2002], orthogonally to the increased recruitment of cortical-striatal loop.
+However, as these are less required with extended practice, cerebellar cortex activation lowers and shifts to dentate nuclei [@doyon_experience-dependent_2002], orthogonally to the increased recruitment of cortical-striatal loop.

 Indeed, the striatum has been associated with the selection, preparation and execution of free or instructed movements [@hikosaka_central_2002;@gerardin_distinct_2004;@doyon_contributions_2009], as well as automation of sequences processing through reinforcement learning [@jin_basal_2014].
 This notably reflects in the increase of caudate nuclei activity with lower execution variability [@albouy_neural_2012] and the putamen being further activated during and after consolidation of a motor memory trace [@debas_brain_2010;@albouy_hippocampus_2013;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].